virtualabishek/bit-6th-sem/management-information-system/lesson-4.md

 ## A Model for Thinking About Ethical, Social, and Political Issues

-Ethical analysis involves examining issues through multiple dimensions[1]:
+Ethical analysis involves examining issues through multiple dimensions:

 ### Identifying the Ethical Issue
 - Recognize that an ethical problem exists